 Making a complaint

-We are committed providing high-quality customer service.
+We are committed to providing high-quality customer service.
 We value complaints and use information from them to help us improve.
 If something goes wrong or you are dissatisfied, please tell us.

 What is a complaint?